MFA Art and Social Practice

 Admission to a SHSU graduate program requires a minimum undergraduate GPA of 2.5 or 2.8 on the last sixty hours of undergraduate coursework.
 Admission to the MFA in Art and Social Practice requires a 3.0 GPA in undergraduate Art coursework and a bachelor’s degree in Art.
 The application for admission will require a digital portfolio of the applicant’s artwork, a statement of intent, three letters of reference, transcripts, and a cv.

-The priority deadline for applications is February 17, 2020.
-Additional applications will be considered after that date.
 The Department of Art will accept approximately six students per year to the program.

 - A Statement of Intent that describes the applicant's artisitic background and experience, their interest in art as a social practice, and what they hope to achieve through the MFA program.